anup1414/AffiliateEngine/wordpress-theme/narayane-sena/README.txt

 1. Upload the 'narayane-sena' folder to the '/wp-content/themes/' directory
 2. Activate the theme through the 'Appearance' menu in WordPress
 3. The theme will automatically create necessary database tables
-4. Default admin credentials: Username: admin, Password: NarayaneSena2024!
+4. Use your existing WordPress admin account to manage the platform
-5. IMPORTANT: Change the admin password immediately after first login
+5. Navigate to the Narayane Sena menu in admin panel to configure settings

 == Frequently Asked Questions ==